 # "int")

-Similarly, there is no type checking for argument passing to user-defined functions and methods.
+Similarly, there is no static type checking for argument passing to user-defined functions and methods.
 Type errors are diagnosed during the execution of the function or method when an illegal operation is attempted, or a call is made to a function or method that is not defined.
 When type hints for function arguments are present, they can also be checked using separate type checking tools.

 5.1.4 Mutable and Immutable Objects